Social Icons

 Directed by Kathryn Bigelow

-The device is called SQUID it is an illegal tech which records memories and physical sensations directly from the wearer's cerebral cortex.
-These recordings and feelings are stored on a disc which can then be played back.
+The plot takes place two days before January 1, 2000, and revolves around POV (point-of-view) recordings made using a technology that resembles a hairnet worn on the head.
+The device, called SQUID, is an illegal piece of tech that records memories and physical sensations directly from the wearer’s cerebral cortex.
+These recordings are stored on discs that can be played back.

 Johnny Mnemonic (1995)